nhatduy227/Tello_waypoint/README.md

 # Tellow Waypoint
-Goal: We aim to create an app that let users manually control and create flightplans for Tello drone
+**A desktop app that let users manually control and create flightplans for Tello drone with intuitive control UI and live positioning tracking in 3D view.** <br />
+Built with:
+- C# .NET framework
+- OpenGL
+- OpenTK

 # Control Tello using C# App
 - C# app is a mininal control hub that let you control Tello using your keyboard and get real time 3D trajectory of the drone.